 - Rain Poncho

-Don`t forget when packing for Thailand: less is more!
-Don`t take too much clothes with you.
+Don’t forget when packing for Thailand: less is more!
+Don’t take too many clothes with you.
 They can be cleaned for a little money in almost every accommodation.
 So pack only the essentials for Thailand.
 If there is still some space in your backpack, you have definitely done something right!

-Tip: Many more fantastic info’s and tricks to pack like a pro are summarized in this travel tips guide!
-If you are looking for essential travel items for longer journeys, than you should definitely read this complete guide about packing for long term travel.
+Tip: Much more fantastic info and tricks to pack like a pro are summarized in this travel tips guide!
+If you are looking for essential travel items for longer journeys, then you should absolutely read this complete guide about packing for long term travel.

 Cosmetics and Medicines

 Thailand has tropical temperatures, it is always hot and humid.
 Keep in mind that you will hardly need any makeup.
 Some women like to wear none at all during their Thailand trip!
 A small travel make-up kit is enough here in any case!